Business Administration Systems Liaison

 - Experience in design and/or implementation of standard information collection tools (surveys, focus groups, etc.)*

-- Experience with Excel, Word and PowerPoint*
+- Experience with Excel, Word, and PowerPoint*

 - Demonstrated ability to work successfully with different cultural groups in professional setting*

-- Experience with mobile and tablet technology
+- Experience with mobile and/or tablet technology (especially Android)

 - Ability to work both independently and as a part of a team